terra-luna-inc/the-moon-smart-contract/README.md

 # The Moon Smart Contract for the Flow Blockchain
-This repository contains the smart contract code for The Moon.
-An upcoming Nft Platform that is approaching general release in November - December 2021
+This repository contains the smart contract code for The Moon, an upcoming NFT Platform that is approaching general release in November - December 2021

 ## Setup